All equipment is subject to damage and wear, in order to extend the life of hoists and winches it is important to maintain them regularly.

 Technical Inspection Authority supervision

 Hoists and winches are classified as handling equipment.
 They are therefore subject to supervision by the Technical Inspection Authority.
 Detailed conditions for supervision are regulated by separate rules and regulations.
 According to these, simplified technical supervision applies to handling equipment with a maximum load capacity of up to 250 kg.
 This excludes equipment used for the transport of persons.
 Also subject to simplified supervision are hoists and winches, which have a manual drive for all mechanisms and their lifting capacity does not exceed 2000kg.
-The above-mentioned equipment does not have to be notified to UDT.
-However, it is worth remembering to ensure that they are properly maintained by employing qualified people to do so.
+The above-mentioned equipment does not have to be notified to the OTI.
+However, it is worth remembering to ensure their proper maintenance by employing people with the relevant qualifications.

 Unplanned maintenance work